pulumi/registry/themes/default/content/registry/packages/azure-native/_index.md

 The Azure Native provider for Pulumi can be used to provision all of the cloud resources available in [Azure](https://azure.microsoft.com/en-us/).
 It manages and provisions resources using the [Azure Resource Manager (ARM) APIs](https://docs.microsoft.com/en-us/rest/api/resources/).

-Azure Native must be configured with credentials to deploy and update resources in Azure; see the [Installation & Configuration page]({{<relref "./installation-configuration">}}) for instructions.
+Azure Native must be configured with credentials to deploy and update resources in Azure; see [Installation & Configuration]({{<relref "./installation-configuration">}}) for instructions.

 **New to Pulumi and Azure?** [Get started with Azure using our tutorial]({{<relref "/docs/get-started/azure">}})